learn-co-curriculum/dsc-chi-square/README.md

 One other way to phrase this as a research question is: **is winning the game related to winning the coin toss, or are these unrelated (independent) variables?**

-Let's begin by aggregating the data — conveniently pandas has a `crosstab` function that will set this up for us automatically:
+Let's begin by aggregating the data — conveniently pandas has a `crosstab` function ([documentation here](https://pandas.pydata.org/docs/reference/api/pandas.crosstab.html)) that will set this up for us automatically:

 ```python